Position Title: Senior Philanthropy and Major Gifts Officer

 The Senior Philanthropy and Major Gifts Officer is a key member of the fundraising team, and provides leadership in expanding Landesa’s base of individual support, with a focus on major donors.
 Under the guidance of the Chief Development Officer, the Senior Officer will develop, oversee, and execute strategies for Landesa’s ongoing major donor and annual fund efforts.
 The Senior Officer will manage a portfolio of individual prospects, cultivate and solicit contributions in support of Landesa’s mission, and identify and oversee strategies to proactively attract new donors.

-Over the course of its almost 50 year history, Landesa has helped secure land rights, and the opportunity and security they provide, for more than 180 million families around the world.
+Since its establishment, Landesa has helped secure land rights, and the opportunity and security they provide, for more than 180 million families around the world.
 The Senior Officer will help to secure resources that will allow Landesa to expand our impact and change the lives of millions more.

-Reporting and relationships: The Senior Officer reports directly to the Chief Development Officer
+Reporting and relationships: The Senior Officer reports directly to the Chief Development Officer.
+The Senior Officer will supervise other members of the Individual Giving Team.

 Availability: The Senior Officer will be expected to work a standard work week of 40 hours and may be required to work in the evenings and on weekends occasionally.
 The position will require travel of up to 30 days/year domestically and internationally.